Illumina Blood Test for Downs Syndrome Screening

 - This is a simple blood test from the vein in the woman’s arm like any other blood test.
 There is no risk from having the test.

-- Two tubes need to be fully filled.
+- One tube needs to be fully filled.

-- The tubes are immediately packaged and couriered to the Laboratory in LOndon.
+- The tube is immediately packaged and couriered to the Laboratory in London.

 How long does it take to get a result?